-The term esports is becoming more and more mainstream with the “Big Four” competitions: League of Legends, Dota 2, Counter-Strike: Global Offensive, and Overwatch.
+When it comes to gaming esports, it is becoming more and more mainstream, with the “Big Four” competitions – League of Legends, Dota 2, Counter-Strike: Global Offensive, and Overwatch – all increasing in popularity.

 It’s not just competitive games where esports is going ahead.
 Tabletop games are also a big part of esports, with popular titles such as Magic: The Gathering and Hearthstone.